alan-turing-institute/data-safe-haven/tier1/README.md

 You will now be taken to the Guacamole home page and presented with the available connections, 'DSVM RDP' and 'DSVM SSH'.
-For your first login, you **must** use the SSH connection to be able to reset your vm password.
+For your first login, you **must** use the SSH connection to be able to reset your VM password.
 Click on the 'DSVM SSH' connection.

-Enter your vm username and press enter.
+Enter your VM username and press enter.

 ![](.images/guacamole_ssh_username.png)

-Next, enter your vm password and press enter.
+Next, enter your VM password and press enter.

 ![](.images/guacamole_ssh_password.png)

-You will be prompted to change your vm password.
+You will be prompted to change your VM password.
 Enter the current password, and press enter.
 Then enter your new, secure password and press enter.
 Repeat your new password to confirm it is correct.